Here are important considerations for when you have a lot of weight to lose.

 I can relate to all of these struggles and many more, because I spent much of my adult life 100+ pounds overweight.

-Now that I’ve lost the weight and been maintaining for the last 10 years, I empathize with the struggles of living as a heavy person, but I’m also here to tell you it IS possible to lose the weight and become a “typical” person when it comes to your size.
+Now that I’ve lost the weight and been maintaining for almost 20 years, I empathize with the struggles of living as a heavy person, but I’m also here to tell you it IS possible to lose the weight and become a “typical” person when it comes to your size.

-For me, long-term weight loss came from therapy.
-Once I had been doing therapy for awhile, I added the Weight Watchers online program.
-I also added exercise after I had been losing weight for awhile.
+Long-term weight loss came from therapy.
+Once I had been doing therapy for awhile, I added the WW online program to give me the structure and accountability I needed.
+I added exercise after I had been losing weight for awhile.

 Read more about my weight loss story here:

-Today, I run an online Christian women’s fitness and healthy eating program, Faithful Finish Lines, and I still follow the Weight Watchers program because it works.
+Today, I run an online Christian women’s fitness and healthy eating program, Faithful Finish Lines, and I still follow the WW program because it works.

 I understand that just the idea of losing all this weight is totally overwhelming.
 Losing a lot seems like such a big task – and quite frankly, it is.